Commands (commands

 User Command Menu Setting

-Once you defined your commands with an instance of the Command
+Once you have defined your commands using the Command

 class, you can call the set